 COMPASS data usage guidelines

 Data from the COMPASS study is stored at the University of Waterloo on a secure server.
-The principal investigator of COMPASS (Professor Scott Leatherdale) maintains ownership of all COMPASS data.
-Access to specified COMPASS data may be granted to all COMPASS project collaborators and/or their research teams and students as well as external researchers/teams and students.
-Special preference will be granted to graduate students and internal collaborator requests.
+The Principal Investigator of COMPASS (Dr. Scott Leatherdale) maintains ownership of all COMPASS data.
+Access to specified COMPASS data may be granted to all COMPASS project collaborators and/or their research teams or students as well as external researchers/teams or students.
+Special preference will be granted to graduate student and internal collaborator requests.

 COMPASS data usage application